owlpy/owlpy/CONTRIBUTING.md

 ## Documentation

-Pyrots's documentation is built using the `Sphinx` tool.
+OwlPy's documentation is built using the `Sphinx` tool.
 See the `docs` in the project's root directory.
 Build with `make html` in `docs`.

 *Text style rules:*